mdekauwe/FitFarquharModel/README.rst

 fitting the final Eav, Eaj, deltaSv and deltaSj parameters.
 This is left up to the individual user.

 Massive disclaimer, I made these example files a while again!
 I probably haven't made a great deal of effort to maintain them, but email me if they don't work!

+It should be apparent that to translate these example scripts to your own workspace is easy.
+If you didn't want to change the defaults then you would need to create a series of directories: data, plots, results.
+Inside the data directory you would place all your measurements.
+The code loops over all the files in this directory!
+The example scripts can be edited and used in your personal workspace, just remove the junk at the bottom which is read the fits back in and printing to the screen.
+For example, fit_all_curves_together.py would be edited so that this was all it contained

+import os
+import sys
+import glob

+from fit_farquhar_model.farquhar_model import FarquharC3
+from fit_farquhar_model.fit_dummy_version_ear_const import FitMe

+ofname = "fitting_results.csv"
+results_dir = "results"
+data_dir = "data"
+plot_dir = "plots"
+model = FarquharC3(peaked_Jmax=True, peaked_Vcmax=True, model_Q10=False)

+F = FitMe(model, ofname, results_dir, data_dir, plot_dir)
+F.main(print_to_screen=False)

 Documentation
 =============